NVIDIA/aistore/docs/archive.md

 > While I/O performance was always the primary motivation, the fact that a sharded dataset is, effectively, a backup of the original one must be considered an important added bonus.

-Today AIS equally supports formats: TAR, TGZ (TAR.GZ), and ZIP.
+Today AIS equally supports formats: TAR, TGZ (TAR.GZ), TAR.LZ4, ZIP, where:

+* TAR is a well-known format first introduced in Unix V7 circa 1979 with specific formatting flavors including USTAR, PAX, and GNU TAR (all three are equally supported);
+* TGZ (aka TAR.GZ) and TAR.LZ4 provide, respectively, gzip and lz4 compression to tar files (aka tarballs);
+* and ZIP is [PKWARE ZIP](https://www.pkware.com/appnote) first introduced in 1989.

 AIS can natively read, write, append(**), and list archives.